 We will usually send you invoices every month unless we have agreed to a different arrangement.

-If we are holding a deposit from you, we will take the amount that we invoice you for out of that deposit.
+If we are holding a deposit from you, you authorise us to make payment of the amounts that we invoice you for from that deposit.

 How we deal with other costs

-For disbursements in foreign currencies, we add a 3% foreign currency fee to cover exchange rate changes and bank and credit card fees.
+If we need to instruct a foreign agent to do your work in their country, we act on your behalf and will charge you separately for our work.
+We will convert the agent’s fees to New Zealand dollars and add a foreign currency fee to cover exchange rate changes and bank and credit card fees (currently 3%).
 We may pass on bank charges if they are significant.

 We charge a separate office disbursements fee to cover the costs for printing, photocopying, and communication charges.
 We may pass on the actual costs to you if they are significant.